galaxyproject/SARS-CoV-2/Alignment/README.md

 ## Outline

-We used [`MAFFT`](https://mafft.cbrc.jp/alignment/software/), [`Transeq`](https://www.ebi.ac.uk/Tools/st/emboss_transeq/), and [`Transalign`](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-6-156) tools to obtain a proteic alignment and a codon aware nucleic alignment.
-These alignments allowed us to locate a polymorphisme on a protein and its impact.
+We generated a codon alignment for a set of coronovaruses in order to track polymorphism uncovered by the analysis of v[ariation in individual samples](https://github.com/galaxyproject/SARS-CoV-2/tree/master/Variation).

 ## Input

-We downloaded CDS sequences of coronavirus Spike proteins from [NCBI](https://www.ncbi.nlm.nih.gov/).
-We selected related betacoronaviruses, Bat SARS-like, SARS, Murine hepatitis, and MERS, with spike proteins of different assembly of 2019-nCoV.
+We downloaded CDS sequences of coronavirus Spike proteins from [NCBI Viral Resource](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=SARS-CoV-2,%20taxid:2697049) for the following coronaviruses:

 ```
 FJ588692.1	Bat SARS Coronavirus Rs806/2006